 The city was built in a circular form.
-It became the capital of the dynasty of Caliphs known as Abbasid, becoming the focal centre of the Islamic world.
+It became the capital of the dynasty of Caliphs known as Abbasid, becoming the focal center of the Islamic world.

 The city was conquered by the Grandson of Genghis Khan, Hulegu, the leader of the Mongolian Empire, in 1258.

-In 1990, bombing began to cause considerable suffering and destruction in the city as a result of the war in the Persian Gulf.
-Iraq was again bombed, and more considerable destruction continued throughout Gulf War II, which began in 2003.
+In 1990, the bombing began to cause considerable suffering and destruction in the city as a result of the war in the Persian Gulf.
+Iraq was again bombed, and more considerable destruction continued throughout the second Gulf War, which began in 2003.

-A dam was constructed in 1956 to stop the Tigris River flooding the Baghdad region.
+A dam was constructed in 1956 to stop the Tigris River from flooding the Baghdad region.

-The climate of the city reaches high temperatures averaging in the low 40 degrees Celsius during the days from May to September, when at midday, these can peak in the high 40s!
+The climate of the city reaches high temperatures averaging a low 100 degrees F during the days from May to September.
+At midday, these can peak in the high 100s!

 Humidity in Baghdad varies from 10% to 50%, so no need to visit a sauna!

-During winter, temperatures sometimes drop to below freezing and daytime temperatures average 10 degrees Celsius.
+During winter, temperatures sometimes drop to below freezing and daytime temperatures average 50 degrees F.

-The old part of Baghdad is located on the east bank of the river.
+The old part of Baghdad is located on the east bank of the Tigris River.
 This area is known as Al-Rusafa, and the area on the west bank is known as Al- Karkh.

 Baghdad has a mix of old and new buildings.
-It is a thriving commercial centre and has many offices for large companies, as well as shops, cafes, restaurants, hotels, and government offices.
+It is a thriving commercial center and has many offices for large companies, as well as shops, cafes, restaurants, hotels, and government offices.

 1992 saw the opening of the Baghdad Stock Exchange!